Boris Johnson resigns as Tory leader with blast at ‘eccentric’ push to oust him

 Business Secretary Kwasi Kwarteng said: “We now need a new leader as soon as practicable.
 Someone who can rebuild trust, heal the country, and set out a new, sensible and consistent economic approach to help families.”

-And Tom Tugendhat, chairman of the Foreign Affairs Committee, said: “Now we need a clean start.”
+And Tom Tugendhat, chairman of the Foreign Affairs Committee, confirmed he will be standing, saying he was putting together a “broad coalition” to provide a “clean start”.

+Writing in The Daily Telegraph, the former soldier said: “I have served before – in the military, and now in Parliament.
+Now I hope to answer the call once again as prime minister.”

 Both ex-health secretary Sajid Javid and Transport Secretary Grant Shapps were understood to be seriously considering leadership bids, according to allies.